New research on international students’ role in the supply of new workers for Dutch labour market

 Download report

-Abbink, J., Bakens, J., Meijer, R. (2024), Blijfkansen van afgestudeerde internationale studenten uit het Nederlandse hoger onderwijs en hun impact op arbeidsmarktramingen.
-ROA.
+Abbink, H., Bakens, J., & Meijer, R. (2024).
+Blijfkansen van afgestudeerde internationale studenten uit het Nederlandse hoger onderwijs en hun impact op arbeidsmarktramingen.
 ROA Reports No. 002